 The room in the schoolhouse continued to serve as the library for over three years.
-In December of 1916, a lot was purchased at the southeast corner of Valencia Street and Lemon Drive.
-A building was erected and the library relocated there in the late summer of 1917.
-Amanda Longnecker, Yorba Linda’s first schoolteacher, was the librarian.
+In December of 1916, a lot was purchased at the southeast corner of Valencia St. and Lemon Dr. A building was erected and the library relocated there in the late summer of 1917 and stayed until 1920.
+Amanda Longnecker, Yorba Linda’s first schoolteacher, was the librarian there.

-In the early 1920’s, the library purchased and moved into a building that formerly housed a post office and general store on Olinda Street.
-The library remained there until 1960.
+In 1919, the library purchased and moved into a building that formerly housed a post office and general store on Olinda St. The library remained there until 1959.

 By 1958, the collection had grown to 13,500 books and the library needed to expand.
-Unfortunately, the library building, which was constructed in 1916, could not be altered according to the county building code.
-The library district asked for a bond issue in order to build a new 6,000 square foot library.
-A library bond issue for $80,000 was passed on July 8, 1959 by a vote of 280 to 39.
+Unfortunately, the library building could not be altered according to the county building code.
+The library district asked for a library bond issue of $80,000 in order to build a new 6,000 square foot library.
+It passed on July 8, 1959 by a vote of 280 to 39.

-Groundbreaking for the new library took place on Saturday, March 7, 1959.
+Groundbreaking for the new library, at the corner of Lemon Dr. and Olinda St., took place on Saturday, March 7, 1959.
 Hurless Barton, honorary mayor of Yorba Linda, presided over the event.
-The Dedication was held on February 7, 1960.
+The library opened to the public at 2 p.m. on Thursday, December 10, 1959 with a later dedication held on February 7, 1960.

 By 1970, there were about 55,000 books in the library and the building was unable to accommodate the growing collection.
 A bond issue of $585,000 was passed and the library was enlarged to become a three-level building.
 This added 17,425-square feet.
 Dedication for the library addition was held on June 26, 1971.